 CHBRP found no literature specifically addressing the impact of reduced cost sharing for insulin on health-related quality of life.
-However, quality-of-life improvements have been evaluated with regards to outcomes associated with AB 2203.
+However, quality-of-life improvements have been evaluated with regards to outcomes associated with AB 97.
 In one cross-sectional study, insulin utilization was found to be positively associated with quality of life: significant differences were observed for T2DM insulin users for diet, monitoring, disease-specific knowledge, and adherence to treatment as compared to oral antidiabetic medications (OAD) users (Gillani, 2019).
-Additionally, Hajós and colleagues (2011) found improvements in quality-of-life scores with improved HbA1c levels due to optimized insulin therapy for those with T2DM who had suboptimal glycemic control (Hajós et al., 2011).
+Additionally, Hajós and colleagues (2012) found improvements in quality-of-life scores with improved HbA1c levels due to optimized insulin therapy for those with T2DM who had suboptimal glycemic control (Hajós et al., 2012).
 There is also evidence that quality of life in patients with diabetes is affected more so by the presence of complications, and not necessarily by the diagnosis itself (Venkataraman, 2013).
 Peripheral neuropathy was the complication most strongly associated with reduced quality of life (Venkataraman, 2013).

-Impact on Disparities43
+Impact on Disparities51

 Insurance benefit mandates that bring more state-regulated plans and policies to parity may change an existing disparity.
-As described in the Background on Diabetes Mellitus and Insulin for Glycemic Control section, disparities in diabetes exist by race/ethnicity, age, gender, education, income, and health literacy.
-CHBRP did not find evidence indicating differential use of insulin by any reported disparity within the first 12 months postmandate; therefore, it is projected that AB 2203 would have no impact on these diabetes disparities statewide (for a discussion of potential impacts beyond the first 12 months of implementation [including SDoH], see Long-Term Impacts).
-For enrollees who have cost-related barriers to insulin use, AB 2203 would improve disparities related to income by reducing the allowed cost-sharing amounts.
+As described in the Error!
+Reference source not found. section, disparities in d iabetes exist by race/ethnicity, age, gender, education, income, and health literacy.
+CHBRP did not find evidence indicating differential use of insulin by any reported disparity within the first 12 months postmandate; therefore, it is projected that AB 97 would have no impact on these diabetes disparities statewide (for a discussion of potential impacts beyond the first 12 months of implementation [including SDOH], see Long-Term Impacts).
+For enrollees who have cost-related barriers to insulin use, AB 97 could improve disparities related to income by reducing the allowed cost-sharing amounts.
 However, it is worth noting that reduced cost sharing generally shifts the cost to premiums for all enrollees, and this shift could impact lower income enrollees disproportionately.

-Despite AB 2203 applying only to privately insured enrollees, AB 2203 would not exacerbate racial or ethnic disparities due to differences in populations represented in private insurance and Medi-Cal, as Medi-Cal beneficiaries do not have cost sharing.
+Despite AB 97 applying only to privately insured enrollees, AB 97 would not exacerbate racial or ethnic disparities due to differences in populations represented in private insurance and Medi-Cal, as Medi-Cal beneficiaries do not have cost sharing.

-43 For details about CHBRP's methodological approach to analyzing disparities, see the Benefit Mandate Structure and Unequal Racial/Ethnic Health Impacts document here: http://chbrp.com/analysis_methodology/public_health_impact_analysis.php.
+51 For details about CHBRP's methodological approach to analyzing disparities, see the Benefit Mandate Structure and Unequal Racial/Ethnic Health Impacts document here: http://chbrp.com/analysis_methodology/public_health_impact_analysis.php.